CS222-UIUC/team-41-project/README.md

 3. **Achievements**: Add badges and rewards for milestones.
 4. **Advanced Analytics**: Provide detailed player statistics.
 5. **User Authentication**: Provide several options for account management.

 ---

+## Potential Competition

+1. **SongQuiz.io**: Awards points to all players that guess correctly, plays full snippet every round.
+2. **Songlio**: Each round, one player picks a song for the others to guess.
+3. **Heardle**: Singleplayer only, one second played at first with seconds added if player needs.
+4. **Youtube**: Videos exist in this genre, don't offer scoring and asynchronous playing.

+---